cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/04d-improving-apim-security.md

 error once you have exceeded the number of calls in that particular minute.

 Of course this configuration is mostly for demonstration purposes, and you would want to configure it to your specific requirements.

+## Next step

+We can now continue with [Configuring the other end points](04e-configuring-other-end-points.md)